naim79992/naim79992/README.md

 **Software Engineer (Java)** | Passionate about Full-Stack Development with Spring Boot

 💻 Experienced with Java, Spring Boot, MySQL, PostgreSQL, REST APIs.

-🏆 Solved 2100+ competitive programming problems, participated in ICPC Regionals, and served as problem setter & judge in national contests.
+Working at Unisoft Systems Limited as a Software Enginner.
+I'm passionate about problem-solving, backend engineering and always striving to create robust and high-performance systems.
 ❓ Open to collaborations, SWE roles and discussing anything related to **Software Engineering & Problem Solving**.

 ⚡ Fun fact: I prefer **tabs over spaces**